 Duth Aireagail: The Countryside of the Oratory

-The castle and lands passed to Henry Chimmery Justice, who lived in and worked as a barrister in Dublin, and who died there in 1859.
+The castle and lands passed to Henry Chimmery Justice of Gurrane House, Derrinagree, who lived in and worked as a barrister in Dublin, and who died there in 1859.
 He left the castle to his sister Ellen ( Mrs Wallis) and she in time passed it on to her daughters, Mrs Moriarty and Mrs Crofts.

 Eventually it passed to the Land Commission, who sold it to a daughter of the O’Callaghans of Kanturk.
 She had married a Greek and rejoiced in the name of Madame Halikiopolo.
 She died about 1950 but not before she had got a happy reputation for noteworthy tea parties.
 No other use could be found for the house so it was sold in 1955 to the Houlihans, who dismantled the castle roof and moved into the gate lodge.

 In Irish it’s name is Dubh-aireagal, meaning black habitation or oratory

 You can see the walls of Duarrigle Castle on Google Maps below, amongst the woods overlooking the Blackwater: